Pico Mountain Ski Resort is a ski area located in the state of Vermont in USA. The resort is in the town of Mendon, VT.

 Pico Mountain is a part of the Ikon Ski Pass network.
 This allows you to buy one lift pass, and ski at all or most of the Ikon-sponsored slopes with it throughout the year, depending on the type of pass you bought.

-Pico Mountain's slopes see on average 250 inches (98 cm) of snowfall a year.
-That is almost 20 feet a year!
+Pico Mountain's slopes see on average 250 inches (7.6 meters) of snowfall a year.
+That is almost 20 feet every year!

 Pico Mountain Ski Resort Elevation